KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/RDM_content.md

 For more information on describing research data using the DataCite metadata schema as an example, see the following [video from Research Data Management Bavaria](https://www.youtube.com/watch?v=y7XulIpa6gk&list=PL9ZaxDtkP6tz9dIpvNyLNj_xsUgdkMdy7&index=3), using the [DataCite Metadata Generator](https://dhvlab.gwi.uni-muenchen.de/datacite-generator/) and the associated [Best Practice Guide](https://zenodo.org/record/7040047#.ZG21r4TP02x).
 ## Summary

-At the end provide a short summary of the main points of the learning unit (these are the key takeaways that help reflect on the learning outcomes)
+==At the end provide a short summary of the main points of the learning unit (these are the key takeaways that help reflect on the learning outcomes)==

 ## Further information on RDM